Woman bound, robbed cancer patient friend - Shepparton News

 The transactions were cancelled before they could be finalised.

-She was also sentenced by Judge Sue Pullen on Wednesday over the theft of a car from a car dealership during a test drive while she was disqualified from driving.
+She was also sentenced by Judge Sue Pullen in the County Court on Wednesday over the theft of a car from a car dealership during a test drive while she was disqualified from driving.

 Judge Pullen ordered Avdulla to serve at least four years behind bars before she's eligible for parole.